Find a Job You Really Want In

 Average Annual Salary: $84,000

-Where political science professors work: Political science professors typically work at colleges and universities, although some may work in high schools that want highly qualified instructors.
+Where political science professors work: Primarily at colleges and universities, with some opportunities in high schools.

 Why Get a Master’s in Political Science?